tylottr/azdo-kube-ci-example/infrastructure/terraform/kcidemo/README.md

 ### Kubernetes Helm

 Helm is a package manager and can be used to template or consume templated Kubernetes manifests.
 You can download and read up on Helm [here](https://helm.sh/).
+Several Helm charts and documentation on them can be found over at https://artifacthub.io

 A number of basic Values files have been set up with version pinning.
 In the comments are steps to use the charts but we can use the following while within the [files/kubernetes/helm/values](files/kubernetes/helm/values) directory:

-> Nginx Ingress is really the "main" one to use here, as it allows external access into cluster resources e.g. microservices.
+> Ingress Nginx is really the "main" one to use here, as it allows external access into cluster resources e.g. microservices.
 You may want to check the yaml files directly as they have more information on how to provision.

-- Nginx Ingress: `helm install nginx-ingress stable/nginx-ingress --namespace kube-system --values ./nginx-ingress.yaml`
-- Cert Manager: `helm install cert-manager jetstack/cert-manager --namespace kube-system --values ./cert-manager.yaml`
-- Grafana: `helm install grafana stable/grafana --namespace monitoring --values ./grafana.yaml`
-- Prometheus: `helm install prometheus stable/prometheus --namespace monitoring --values ./prometheus.yaml`
-- Loki: `helm install loki loki/loki-stack - --namespace monitoring --values ./loki.yaml`
+- [Ingress Nginx](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx) with values in files/kubernetes/helm/values/nginx-ingress.yaml
+- [Cert Manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager) with values in files/kubernetes/helm/values/cert-manager.yaml
+  - See documentation for this, you need custom CRD's.
+The documentation should give you the exact command to run.
+- [Grafana](https://artifacthub.io/packages/helm/grafana/grafana) with values in files/kubernetes/helm/values/grafana.yaml
+- [Prometheus](https://artifacthub.io/packages/helm/prometheus-community/prometheus) with values in files/kubernetes/helm/values/prometheus.yaml
+- [Loki](https://artifacthub.io/packages/helm/grafana/loki-stack) with values in files/kubernetes/helm/values/loki.yaml

+Each file can be used to do a Helm release or you can use [helmfile](https://github.com/roboll/helmfile) and `helmfile apply` against [files/kubernetes/helm/helmfile.yaml](files/kubernetes/helm/helmfile.yaml) - this requires the [helm-diff](https://github.com/databus23/helm-diff) plugin